Paeroa to Waihi

 - Dogs on leads are permitted in the Karangahake Gorge section of the Rail Trail from Waikino Station to the old Karangahake Hall site at the northern end of the Rail Tunnel, and where the trail intersects the urban areas of Waihi and Paeroa only.

-- Delve into the rich pioneering and mining history along the trail.
+- Immerse yourself in the rich pioneering and mining history

-- Ride through the historic1km railway tunnel and look for Glowworms.
+- Ride through the historic and spooky 1km railway tunnel and look for Glowworms

-- Take time out to explore some of New Zealand's best short walks, the Windows walk and along the Ohinemuri River.
+- Explore one of New Zealand’s best short walks, the Windows Walk, and along the Ohinemuri River

 Paeroa to Waihi